Working conditions are dismal in global low-wage industries. Together, we can push companies and governments for change.

 ILRF has documented child labor throughout global cotton production, but the Uzbek government’s system of forced child and adult labor during the cotton harvest has enabled ILRF and allies to build a broad, multi-stakeholder coalition with allies in North America, Europe, Korea and Australia.
 The stark system of abuse in Uzbekistan has brought dozens of global brands to support the coalition’s demands on international diplomats and the Uzbek government and to study further the weaknesses of their supply chain controls.
 ILRF has led the policy advocacy strategy of the coalition, leveraging US trade law and ILO mechanisms to build diplomatic pressure and most recently get the Uzbek government to begin to shift away from the use of forced child labor.
 Throughout the campaign, ILRF has invested in and promoted the leadership voice of Uzbek expats and, to the extent they are ready to do so, that of Uzbek NGOs willing to speak out internationally on this issue.

-Bananas in Latin America:
+Fruit in Latin America:

 Bananas have long been the highest earner for supermarkets across the US.
 And the banana industry has been one of the most highly unionized agricultural sector workforces in the Americas.
 In recent years, however, the ability of these workers to bargain collectively and maintain decent conditions has been undercut by global production shifts to Africa and direct purchasing by super markets such as Walmart and Tesco, which have in turn undercut supermarket prices and fueled the downward pressure on wages.
 Through our USLEAP program, ILRF is working with the banana unions and allies in the US to build a solidarity campaign to support workers organizing in this sector, particularly in Honduras, a major exporter in the region which has seen an increase in violence against trade unionists in recent years.
-The bananas campaign is thus a critical opportunity to sustain and build solidarity in the Americas.
+The USLEAP campaign is thus a critical opportunity to sustain and build solidarity in the Americas.